Demi-urge/menace_sandbox/docs/dynamic_module_mapping.md

 # Dynamic Module Mapping

-`module_mapper.py` builds a graph of module interactions across the repository.
-Each Python file is parsed with `ast` so both imports and call expressions are discovered.
-When a call uses a name imported from another module an edge is added between the files.
-The resulting `networkx` graph represents import relationships as well as runtime dependencies.
+`module_mapper.py` builds a graph of interactions across the repository.
+Every Python file is parsed so imports and function calls are discovered.
+When a call uses a name imported from another module an edge is added between the files, producing a `networkx` graph that models runtime dependencies.
+When semantic matching is enabled the tool also compares docstrings and links modules with similar descriptions.

-`cluster_modules()` then groups nodes using HDBSCAN if installed or falls back to the greedy modularity algorithm from `networkx`.
+`cluster_modules()` then groups nodes using HDBSCAN when available or falls back to the greedy modularity algorithm from `networkx`.
 The mapping is written to JSON with `save_module_map()`.

 To generate a module map manually run: